simranjit-uc/Cisco-UCCX-WxCC-Migration/README.md

 Contributions are welcome!
 In order to do that, please:

-1. Fork this repo
+1. Fork this repo and clone it to work locally.
-2. Create a feature branch
+2. Create a new branch.
+3. Add your new feature and test it.
-3. Commit your changes
+4. Commit your changes.
-4. Open a pull request with a clear description
+5. Open a pull request with a clear description.

 ---